Susurmi/arch-susurmi/README.md

 my arch repo to save all relevant information on arch i need to setup my arch desktop.

-also working on an install script for automatic setup.

-this is currently in the making and may not fully work.
+scripts may not fully work.

 <br><br><br>